swarmvault graph tools

 • They are useful when you want graph structure without a provider-backed synthesis step.

-• The same read-only graph surfaces are also available over MCP through query_graph, graph_report, get_node, get_neighbors, get_hyperedges, shortest_path, god_nodes, and blast_radius.
+• The same graph surfaces are also available over MCP through query_graph, graph_report, graph_stats, cluster_graph, get_node, get_community, get_neighbors, get_hyperedges, shortest_path, god_nodes, and blast_radius.